OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 *The resulting container definition from the imported YAML.*

 :::hint
 Not every possible deployment property is recognized by the **Deploy Kubernetes containers** step, and unrecognized properties are ignored during import.
 The `Deploy raw Kubernetes YAML` step provides a way to deploy generic YAML to a Kubernetes cluster.
-However, all properties used by the microservices that make up the Hipster Shop sample application are exposed by the **Deploy Kubernetes containers** step.
+However, all properties used by the microservices that make up the Online Boutique sample application are exposed by the **Deploy Kubernetes containers** step.
 :::

 We'll then import the service YAML into the **Service** section of the step: